-The Quantum Encryption Revolution: How MicroCloud Hologram Inc. is Changing the Game - YaNoticias
+The Quantum Encryption Revolution: How MicroCloud Hologram Inc. is Changing the Game - YANoticias

 - MicroCloud Hologram Inc. introduces a quantum encryption technology called quantum homomorphic encryption (QHE) aimed at significantly enhancing data security.

-- QHE utilizes quantum bit rotation to provide superior encryption and simplify data key management using classical angles.
+- QHE utilises quantum bit rotation to provide superior encryption and simplify data key management using classical angles.

 - This technology benefits industries like e-commerce, healthcare, and finance by offering secure, real-time encrypted data transmission.